Thundercris/project_1/README.md

 * Restart the page after verifying the winning move.
 * Make the disc occupy the last available space beside which cell was selected in the column.

+## Key Learnings/Takeaway

+This was my first project using Javascript, HTML, and CSS.
+I really enjoyed building the logic behind the game and I am looking forward to using these technologies in new projects.
+Also, I had the opportunity to apply what I have learned about flex, becoming more confident using pure CSS to styling.

 ## Bugs
 * After verifying the win condition for the “computer player” the alert showed up only after clicking on the grid.
 * The styling needs to be improved and make it fully responsive.